tigellus/Markdown/2. Review on Mechanical Ventilation/14. Capnography/Capnograhpy.md

   * Sudden increase to near 35-40mm Hg
   * Inability to achieve PetCO2 >10mm Hg

-# Question 1
-What is end tidal CO2?

-[WRONG] Amount of CO2 in blood stream
-[WRONG] Amount of CO2 in venous blood
-[RIGHT] Partial pressure of CO2 in lungs measured at the end of expiration [WRONG] 2nd derivative of Cardiac Output
-[WRONG] Cardiac output during exhalation

-# Question 2
-End tidal CO2 is a useful measurement for all of the following EXCEPT:

-[WRONG] Ventilation
-[WRONG] Approximating PaCO2
-[RIGHT] Oxygenation
-[WRONG] Perfusion
-[WRONG] Circulation

 # Question 3
 You should expect a normal to high end-tidal CO2 in all of the following pts EXCEPT